Hark! The Herald Angels Sing: Handel melody

 An uncommon arrangement of the hymn to the tune "See, the Conqu'ring hero comes" from Handel's Judas Maccabaeus, normally associated with the hymn "Thine Be the Glory", is traditionally used as the recessional hymn of the Festival of Nine Lessons and Carols at St Patrick's Cathedral, Dublin.
 This is broadcast live each year on Christmas Eve on RTÉ Radio 1.
-The usual (first) three verses are divided into six verses, each with chorus.
+The usual three verses are divided into six, each with a refrain.
 The arrangement features a brass fanfare with drums in addition to the cathedral organ, and takes about seven and a half minutes to sing.

 The Victorian organist W. H. Jude, in his day a popular composer, also composed a new setting of the work, published in his Music and the Higher Life.

+In popular culture

+A popular carol, appearances of "Hark!
+The Herald Angels Sing" in popular culture include: